terhechte/appventure/guides/catalyst/how/dynamically_update_touchbar.md

 [frontMatter]
-title = "dynamically update the touchbar?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""
+title = "How do I dynamically update the touchbar?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""